OpenTechSchool/python-data-intro/core/csv.md

 Can you expand on that to only print airports for a certain country?

+## Solution

+    import csv
+    f = open("airports.dat")
+    for row in f:
+        if row[3] == "Australia" or row[3] == "Russia":
+            print(row[1])

+## Bonus Challenge

 How about writing a program that counts the number of airports in each country?
 This would be quite similar to the radishes problem we looked at back in the [Working with Strings](strings.md) chapter.

+# Airline Route Histogram

+For our final piece of code, we're going to combine everything we've learned into a more complex problem to solve.

+Open Flights distribute databases for both airline locations and airline route details.
+By using both databases, we can calculate how far each route travels and then plot a [histogram](https://en.wikipedia.org/wiki/Histogram) showing the distribution of distances flown by each route.

+* TODO finish final example :)